Austin Riley Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.3 K/9, the sixth-best in MLB.
+- The Phillies pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Phillies allow the 10th-fewest home runs in baseball (75 total, one per game).
+- The Phillies rank 11th in baseball in home runs allowed (77 total, 1.1 per game).

-- In his last appearance on Thursday against the Arizona Diamondbacks, the lefty tossed seven scoreless innings while surrendering four hits.
+- His most recent appearance was on Thursday against the Arizona Diamondbacks, when the righty went 6 2/3 innings, surrendering four earned runs while giving up six hits.

-- The 27-year-old has a 3.82 ERA and 8.4 strikeouts per nine innings in seven games this season, while giving up a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.